Tomorrow’s recruitment: How to adapt to changes?

 Inbound recruitment

 In reality, the recruiter is already practicing marketing when he or she publishes an ad on a job board or when he or she shares information on the career site.
-But it must go one step further by applying known and recognized marketing techniques such as inbound marketing: the inbound Recruitment is to attract potential candidates to feed its pool, or targeted profiles corresponding to a need, by setting up adapted strategies: “93% of companies that have adopted inbound marketing have seen real positive impacts on their conversion rate” (HubSpot).
+But it needs to go one step further, by applying well-known and recognized marketing techniques such as inbound marketing:inbound recruitment consists of attracting potential candidates to feed the recruitment pool, or targeted profiles corresponding to a need, by implementing appropriate strategies: ” 93% of companies that have adopted inbound marketing have seen a real positive impact on their conversion rate ” (HubSpot).

 At this stage, it should be simple from the start, with clear steps and an intuitive user interface.
 A lengthy application process can quickly discourage the candidate from going through with the application.